lucasfcosta/blog/_posts/2020-09-05-not-having-problems.md

 It's Monday.
 The first of the seven alarms you've set on your phone soars louder than the Big Ben.
 It sends chills down your spine announcing the impending doom: your 8 AM commute.
 You put on that white shirt you're sick of, and head to the most crowded place on earth: the [northern line](https://www.cityam.com/londons-most-crowded-tube-lines-revealed/).

-Your commute is a problem, and you want to solve it. **The problem with _solving_ problems is that it's usually harder to find a solution than it is _not_ to have that particular issue in the first place**.
+Your commute is a problem, and you want to solve it. **The challenge with _solving_ problems is that it's usually harder to find a solution than it is _not_ to have that particular issue in the first place**.

 "Why didn't I buy that used Toyota Prius for half the price?".
 "It's time to start cycling; perhaps it will get me in shape too".
 "Does Tim Ferris _really_ wake up at five?
 I bet no one takes the tube at that time".